Frequently Asked Questions

 2) Who are the main partners of the 7 Most Endangered Programme?

-The 7 Most Endangered Programme is run by Europa Nostra – the European Voice of Civil Society committed to Cultural and Natural Heritage – in partnership with the European Investment Bank Institute.
-It also has the support of the Creative Europe programme of the European Union, as part of Europa Nostra’s network project European Cultural Heritage Agora.
+The 7 Most Endangered Programme is run by Europa Nostra – the leading European heritage civil society network – in partnership with the European Investment Bank Institute.
+It is supported by the Creative Europe programme of the European Union, through the network project Europa Nostra Heritage Agora.

 3) When is the next edition of the 7 Most Endangered Programme?

-The Call for Nominations for the 7 Most Endangered Programme 2025 will open in June 2024.
+The Call for Nominations for the 7 Most Endangered Programme 2026 is open until 15 September 2025.

 4) Who can submit nominations for the 7 Most Endangered Programme?